salehjg/Batch-TopK/readme.md

 # Goal
-The main purpose of this repository is to provide an easy environment to test different ideas about CPU implementation of **TopK** layer.
+The main purpose of this repository is to provide an easy environment to test different ideas about CPU implementation of **TopK** layers.

 # Methods
 Here is the details of implemented algorithms and layers: